Tim Haggerty is an experienced litigator with a significant white collar defense and civil litigation practice.

 - Representation of a major financial services company in a five-month jury trial successfully defending against claims of racketeering, misappropriation of trade secrets, and unfair competition totaling $1 billion.

-- Representation of a major bank in federal court litigation arising out of employee fraud, and related insurance matters.
+- Representation of a leading international bank in federal court litigation arising out of employee fraud, and related insurance matters.

 - Representation of an attorney in connection with discovery applications under 28 U.S.C. § 1782 seeking documents and deposition testimony for use in foreign proceedings, including for an environmental damages case on behalf of the people of Ecuador against Chevron.